kairos-io/kairos/CONTRIBUTING.md

 Pull request requirements
 -------------------------

+### Coding standard

+Our pipeline will run some linting to ensure your code additions meet the project standards.
+If you encounter any issues, please address them before asking for a review from the team.
+This applies to Go, Yaml and Dockerfile or any newer ones added in the future.

+When it comes to code, Kairos components use the Go programming language.
+In addition to the linting, do your best to write [Effective Go](https://go.dev/doc/effective_go) code.
+This is the standard that the core team tries to adhere to.

+### Testing

 All changes in our code, whether new features or bug fixes, must include a test.
 If you need some help don't hesitate to contact the team through one of our [community channels](https://kairos.io/community/)